 3. Avoid Overstimulating

 They are probably overstimulated if a baby is fussy and hard to settle.
-An overstimulated baby will not go to sleep, even when tired.
-They may also have disturbed sleep patterns and wake up often during the night.
+Even a tired baby who is overstimulated won’t go to sleep.
+Sleep patterns may also be disturbed, and they may wake up frequently at night.
 If your baby is exhibiting these signs, check your daytime sleep habits.

 To avoid overstimulating your baby, dim the overhead lights and avoid stimulation from computer screens or television.
 Turn off the electronics and reduce the lights an hour before your baby’s bedtime.